-The DSL-302G uses an HTML-based web interface for setup and management.
+The DSL-302G can be configured by using an HTML-based web interface for setup and management.
 The web configuration manager may be accessed using any operating system capable of running web browser software.
 Computer using the USB port to connect to the Modem must install additional software.
 The additional software will run on Windows operating systems.